Hi! I'm Marie. I am French, born and raised, which pretty much means I was spoon-fed chocolate croissants from the cradle.

 Price: $4.25 for the Nutella croissant, $3.50 for a chocolate croissant

 First, this chocolate croissant looks really pretty.
 It's not something I usually care about, but I do appreciate the effort.
 Second, it is stuffed with both chocolate and Nutella.
 The bake itself isn't the best (a bit dry) and without the Nutella stuffing it would be pretty average.
 BUT IT IS STUFFED WITH NUTELLA.
-And let's get real: That's all that really matters.
+And that's all that really matters.

 Dominique Ansel is already one of the trendiest, most viral bakers out there (he invented the cronut!) so he really doesn't need any more hype.
 But this chocolate croissant was just perfect.
 It was straightforward yet perfectly executed, striking the ideal flaky-buttery balance.
 Even though I had already tried over five croissants that day, I devoured the whole thing.
 It helped that I got to try a croissant right out of the oven, but even when I ate another one a few hours later, it was amazing.